 UPDATED SEPTEMBER, 2017

-Satin in the latest release from U-He, and as it turns out quite an impressive little device – but can something amazing shine in such an oversaturated (pun intended) marketplace?
+Satin in the latest release from U-He, is quite an impressive little device – but can something amazing shine in such an oversaturated (pun intended) marketplace?
 Let’s check it out.

-Satin is a VST effect plugin that is designed to emulate classic analog tape machines.
-It’s a very simple to operate VST effect on the surface, but if you’re brave enough to poke their head down into the rabbit hole a little deeper you will be rewarded with a plethora of sweet options to play with.
+Satin is a VST effect plugin that is designed to emulate classic analogue tape machines.
+While it’s a simple-to-operate VST effect on the surface, if you’re brave enough to travel down into the rabbit hole a little deeper you will be rewarded with a plethora of sweet options to play with.

-In it’s simplest form, you can just insert it on your master BUS, turn up the input dial until things sound better, and that will get you good results 90% of the time.
+In its simplest form, you can just insert it on your master BUS, and turn up the input dial until things sound better, and that will get you good results 90% of the time.
 The Makeup switch should be on, as it balances the output with the input, and the soft clip will help reduce any stray peeks from clipping your output bus.
-You to choose between modern and vintage tones, but in a nutshell that’s enough to get some real cool mojo saturation vibe in your mix.
+You have to choose between modern and vintage tones, but in a nutshell, that’s enough to get some real cool mojo saturation vibe in your mix.
 Satin has three modes of operation – studio, delay and flange.
-Each of these are directly influenced by the three main controls constantly present at the top of the screen – Input, Output and Tape (vintage or Modern).
+Each of these is directly influenced by the three main controls constantly present at the top of the screen – Input, Output and Tape (vintage or Modern).

-Using ‘highest quality’ settings tends to create the modern, high fidelity results we’re all used to.
+Using ‘highest quality’ settings tends to create the modern, high-fidelity results we’re all used to.
 It’s not until you start reverse engineering the machine, so to speak, do you begin to get the famed tape saturation effect in all its glory.
-Reducing the IPS, adding hiss and crosstalk, it’s surprisingly easy to add a good amount of ‘retro vibe’ to your tracks if you’re careful not to overcook the signal.
+Reducing the IPS, and adding hiss and crosstalk effect, it’s surprisingly easy to add a good amount of ‘retro vibe’ to your tracks if you’re careful not to overcook the signal.
 Of course, if you’re not after a lot of colouring, just pull back a little for some warmth and gentle compression.

 At $200 NZD Satin is not a casual purchase, but I think reflects pretty good value considering all the advanced features.
 Satin’s tape-focused saturation effect is unique on the market now that includes a lot of competition in the saturation genre.
 The funky vintage interface, simple controls and plenty of flexibility for fine-tuning follow the great designs currently available from U-He.
 Download the trial version today and see how much mojo can be injected into your master mix for yourself.